mjt91/mjt91.github.io/_posts/2024-03-09-pufo-bot-part-one.md

 ## The idea

-In [epidose no. UFO263 - Zufall][episode] Florentin tells that he want in a deep rabbit hole of randomness.
+In [episode no. UFO263 - "Zufall"][episode] Florentin tells that he want in a deep rabbit hole of randomness.
 He spent his Saturday evening creating random names on some website and went on creating random book titles from another website.

 It turned out in a beautiful impro sketch where Florentin and Stefan played out a episode of ["Das literarische Quartett"][quartett-wiki].
 There are many, many videos of it up on [YouTube][quartett-ty].